Cabin Fever (2002 film): Plot

-Paul discovers Henry’s body floating in the reservoir, and realizes that the infection is spreading through the water supply.
-Returning to the cabin, Paul finds Marcy's remains and Dr. Mambo feeding on Karen.
-After killing Dr. Mambo with Bert's gun, he bludgeons Karen with a shovel out of mercy.
+Paul discovers Henry's body floating in the reservoir, and realizes that the infection is spreading through the water supply.
+Returning to the cabin, Paul finds Marcy's bloody remains and sees Dr. Mambo feeding on a weakened Karen.
+After killing the dog with Bert's gun, Paul mercy-kills Karen with a shovel.

 A dying Bert returns to the cabin pursued by Dennis's father and his two companions.
 The posse kills Bert, and Paul kills all three of them.
-Paul looks for Jeff; he instead finds Grimm's corpse in a cave.
+Paul looks for Jeff and instead finds Grimm's corpse in a cave.
 Paul takes the convenience store's truck, and, while driving, discovers that he is infected before hitting a deer.
 He reunites with Deputy Winston, who is partying with underage drinkers.
 Paul requests a ride to the hospital, but before the group departs, Winston is ordered to kill on sight several infected people on a killing spree.

 Paul attacks but does not kill Winston.
-He runs towards the busy street, attempting to hitch a ride however he falls unconscious.
-A passing vehicle does stop to pick him up and drops him off at a hospital.
-The doctors unknowingly request him to be transported to another medical facility, by Deputy Winston.
+As he attempts to hitch a ride, he falls unconscious and gets picked up by a passing vehicle, whose occupants drop him off at a hospital.
+The doctors request Deputy Winston to transfer Paul to another medical facility.

-Jeff, who has been hiding out and drinking in the woods, returns to the cabin the next day.
-Initially crying after seeing the remains of his friends, he becomes ecstatic upon realizing that he is the only survivor.
-As he raises his arms in victory, he is killed by local police, and his body burned with the remains of Bert and Karen.
+The next day, Jeff, who has been hiding out and drinking in the woods, returns to the cabin.
+Initially crying after seeing the remains of his friends, he becomes ecstatic upon realizing that he survived.
+As he raises his arms in victory, he is killed by local police and his body burned with the remains of Bert and Karen.
 The sheriff asks Winston if he took care of Paul.

-A boy and a girl get water from the lake for their lemonade stand, not realizing that a barely alive Paul is in the lake and the water is now contaminated.
-The sheriff and his deputies stop by the convenience store, owned by the children's grandfather, where they buy glasses of lemonade, tainted by the contaminated water.
+Two kids get water from the lake for their lemonade stand, not realizing that a barely alive Paul is in the lake and contaminating the water.
+The sheriff and his deputies stop by the convenience store, owned by the children's grandfather, where they buy glasses of lemonade.